-Any non-citizen facing criminal charges in Nevada is advised to retain counsel as soon as possible to help safeguard their resident status.
-Learn more about the criminal defense of immigrants in Nevada.
+Any non-citizen facing traffic charges in Nevada is advised to retain counsel as soon as possible to help safeguard their resident status.

-13. Should I fight illegal U-turn tickets or just pay the fine?
+13. Should I fight the ticket or just pay?

 It is always recommended that people slapped with an improper U-turn ticket fight the charge.
 In the majority of cases, the court is willing to reduce an illegal U-turn to a non-moving violation.
-And a non-moving violation looks better on a criminal record than an improper U-turn, it does not raise insurance rates, and it carries lower fines and no demerit points.
+And a non-moving violation looks better on a driving record than an improper U-turn, it does not raise insurance rates, and it carries lower civil penalties and no demerit points.

-Anyone charged with making an unlawful U-turn in Nevada may take the case to trial, but traffic trials are exceedingly rare.
-Most of the time, traffic cases resolve favorably for the defendant without the need for a trial.
+Anyone charged with making an unlawful U-turn in Nevada may take the case to hearing.10

 Traffic ticket defendants may choose to proceed in traffic court without legal representation, but it is not recommended…

 Firstly, prosecutors and judges are usually more open to reducing or dismissing charges when there is a defense attorney involved.
-And a better case resolution means fewer fines, fewer demerit points (if any), and a cleaner criminal record.
+And a better case resolution means lower civil penalties, fewer demerit points (if any), and a cleaner driving record.